 Or complete the Academic Integrity module found within any MyUni course, under the Assignment Help tab.
 It is important you do not breach the University’s Academic Integrity Policy as penalties will be applied to your grade.

 Plagiarism detection software Turnitin is used to check assignments.
 Make sure you familiarise yourself in how to review reports.
 Turnitin Quick Start Guides

 Assessment DetailIndividual Report

-Students are asked to undertake research on why enterprise transformations failure to achieve the desired results.
+Students are asked to undertake research on why enterprise transformations fail to achieve the desired results.
 Based on their investigation process, students will be required to produce a report.

-Students are required to describe an enterprise’s transformation case (e.g. in the food, wine and health related industry) illustrating the current context of the organisation, and reasons for the firm to undertake an ET process.
-As part of this group assignment, students will investigate a real organisation transformation process that happened in the last two years accessing secondary data (news, videos, etc.).
+Students are required to describe an enterprise’s transformation case (IT related industries and Service industries) illustrating the current context of the organisation, and reasons for the firm to undertake an ET process.
+As part of this group assignment, students will investigate a real organisation transformation process that happened in the last three years accessing secondary data (news, videos, etc.).
 Based on their investigation process, students will be required to produce a report.